 - Then add non-dairy milk, vanilla, pinch of salt, orange zest.

-- Stir until fairly smooth.
+- Whisk until fairly smooth.
 There will be a few lumps from the banana.
-The consistency should be milky quite milky.
+If you want it to be perfectly smooth you can always use a blender.

 - On medium high heat melt the vegan margarine.